Food safety isn’t just for the kitchen.

 Here are the main points from that article:

-These are just a couple of the ways to keep your front of house germ-free and your customers protected.
+These are just a couple of the ways to keep your front-of-house germ-free and your customers protected.
 For more food safety information, check out our Food Protection Manager, Allergen Awareness, and Food Handler training.